mihaiconstantin/sample-size-workshop/index.md

 - for [Predictive Accuracy Analysis and power analysis for the $\text{VAR}(1)$][1]
 - for [power analysis for multilevel models using the simulation-based approach][2]
 - for [power analysis for multilevel models using the analytic approach][3]

+You can find detailed instructions and examples for conducting sample size analysis using the `powerly` package at [powerly.dev](https://powerly.dev/).

 ## 📂 Modules